-ACCA has created My Development, a CPD resource which includes articles, e-learning and face-to-face courses, podcasts, webinars, research and qualifications.
-My Development provides flexible, interactive and affordable CPD covering a range of relevant technical and business skills.
-To visit My Development, use the related link to the left of this page.
+My development is our dedicated CPD resource, which includes articles, e-learning and face-to-face courses, podcasts, webinars, research and qualifications.
+The section provides flexible, interactive and affordable CPD covering a range relevant technical and business skills.

 Learning at work

 You can gain verifiable and non-verifiable CPD from a range of work-based activities.
-Look at the evidence examples in the related links section for more ideas on how learning at work can contribute to your CPD - many of the activities that you do at work (starting a new role, coaching, mentoring, in-house training, and briefings from experts) will enable you to develop your knowledge and skills.
+Look at the evidence examples in the 'related links' area of this page for more ideas of how learning at work can contribute to your CPD.
+Many of the activities that you do at work (eg starting a new role, coaching, mentoring, in-house training and briefings) will enable you to develop your knowledge and skills.

 It is very important for you to identify when something is a learning activity and when it is your routine job responsibility.
 If you undertake new learning in order to carry out a task, it contributes to CPD.
 If no learning has taken place, you will not have gained CPD.

 Working for an ACCA Approved Employer - professional development is another way of achieving the CPD requirement through your work.

 Give something back, become an ACCA Workplace Mentor.
-All our trainees need a workplace mentor in order to satisfy the practical experience requirements (PER) of the ACCA Qualification.
-As an ACCA member, you can act as an ACCA workplace mentor to a trainee, provided you work closely with them.
+All our trainees need a workplace mentor to satisfy the Practical Experience Requirements (PER) of the ACCA Qualification.
+As an ACCA member, you can act as a workplace mentor to one of our trainees, provided you work closely with them.
 You can also gain CPD through this important role, eg by:

-- Researching ACCA’s practical experience requirement to prepare for a one-to-one session with your ACCA trainee
+- researching our PER to prepare for a one-to-one session with your trainee

 - undertaking learning to keep your technical knowledge up to date in order to ensure a trainee's workplace performance is technically sound

-- Developing your management or coaching skills to ensure you are an effective ACCA Workplace Mentor.
-Examples include attending coaching training, or researching constructive feedback techniques.
+- developing your management or coaching skills to ensure you are an effective ACCA Workplace Mentor.
+Examples include coaching or training, or researching constructive feedback techniques.

 Please note that, over time, you may become familiar with the coaching and mentoring techniques.
-It’s important that you continue to enhance your knowledge and skills in order to gain CPD.
+It is important that you continue to enhance your knowledge and skills in order to gain CPD.